ray-project/ray/doc/source/rllib.rst

 RLlib: Scalable Reinforcement Learning
 ======================================

 RLlib is an open-source library for reinforcement learning that offers both high scalability and a unified API for a variety of applications.
+RLlib natively supports TensorFlow, TensorFlow Eager, and PyTorch, but most of its internals are framework agnostic.

 .. image:: rllib-stack.svg